 Supporting Social Interactions for Video Calls in the Home

-Living apart from family and friends either temporarily or permanently due to work, study or other commitments is common in today's society.
-To cope with this, people use different methods to maintain their connections including video calls.
-Although video call technologies such as Skype, Facetime, Google Hangouts are widely used on personal devices, studies show that they are still far away from supporting the flexibility that video callers need.
+Living apart from family and friends either temporarily or permanently due to work, study or other commitments is common in today’s society.
+To cope with this, people use different methods, including video calls, to maintain their connections with others.
+Although video call technologies such as Skype, Facetime, and Google Hangouts are widely used on personal devices, studies show that they are still far from supporting the flexibility that video callers need and want.

-Recent studies have shown that video callers perform activities in parallel to their video call conversations, and more importantly, they share their activities and episodes of their everyday life through video calls.
-For example, video callers have been found to walk around the house and do light house chores and even cooking or remotely attending a birthday party via a video call.
-While this is taking place video call technologies are not specially designed to support such experiences.
-As such managing these activities raise challenges for video callers regarding mobility, having to hold the device, managing the video frame, audio, etc. which can make interactions cumbersome.
+Recent studies have shown that video callers frequently perform activities in parallel to their video call conversations, and more importantly, they share their activities and episodes of their everyday life through video calls.
+For example, video callers have been found to walk around the house and do light house chores and even cook while on a video call, or remotely attend a birthday party via a video call.
+However, video call technologies are not specifically designed to support such activities and experiences.
+Managing these activities therefore raises challenges for video callers regarding mobility, having to hold the device, managing the video frame, optimising the audio, etc, which can make interactions cumbersome.

-To mitigate these problems, this project investigates how the design of video call technologies can support the flexibility required for video callers to get seamlessly engaged in activities whenever they want.
+This project investigates how the design of video call technologies can mitigate these problems and support the flexibility required for video callers to seamlessly engage in other activities while on a video call.

-The research team are undertaking studies on the use of video call technologies, observing how friends and families use the technology at home in their natural settings.
-We are studying both state of the art technologies such as Skype on Xbox One and the typical video call technologies people use such as Skype and Hangouts on personal devices.
+The research team is undertaking studies on the use of video call technologies by observing how friends and families use the technology at home in their natural settings.
+We are studying state of the art technologies, such as Skype on Xbox One, as well as the typical video call technologies people use on personal devices, such as Skype and Hangouts.

 This research will contribute knowledge to the field of video-mediated communication by understanding video callers’ needs and providing design guidelines for supporting them.